-When the calm summer days are over and the cold days of autumn and winter are near, kids can start to feel the stress and pressure of their school year.
+When the fun summer days are over and the cold days of autumn and winter are near, kids can start to feel the stress and pressure of their school year.
 Seeing our kids healthy is a priority.
 Although we cannot control everything, we can work on keeping them as healthy as possible during this time of the year.
-Here are 10 Good Tips To Keep Your Child Healthy This School Year, both mentally and physically.

 Mood swings can lead to frustration, imbalance and a lack of concentration.
 Often, these moods can be avoided by simply cutting out (or cutting down) sugar.
-Instead of keeping your kids on a sugar rollercoaster, give them foods high in protein, whole grains and foods with natural sugar, such as chicken, eggs, oatmeal and fruit.
+Give them foods high in protein, whole grains and foods with natural sugar, such as chicken, eggs, oatmeal and fruit.